scala-network/MobileMiner/README.md

 The 'Worker name or pool options' field can be left blank if the pool doesn't use any options/password.
 In this case, the worker name will be set to your device type (make and model) by default so you can easily identify it on the pool.

 #### Wallet Address
-Specifies the Scala wallet address that will be used with the mining pool.
+Specifies the Veruscoin wallet address that will be used with the mining pool.
 A validation has been added to this field to make sure you enter a valid address.
 You can also use the provided QR code functionnality to retrieve the address.
 Currently, only the [Official Pool](https://pool.scalaproject.io) and the [Official GUI Wallet](https://github.com/scala-network/scala-electron-gui) support QR code functionnality.

 #### Hardware Settings
 ##### CPU Cores